volkandindar/agartha/README.md

 ## SQL Injection Boolean-based
-It is for boolean based SQLi attacks and you do not need to supply any inputs.
-It generates static, vendor-neutral, 'true and false' wordlist with escape characters for SQL language 'where' criteria and it is applicable for Mysql, Mssql, Oracle, Mariadb, PostgreSQL, etc.
+It is for Boolean-Based, Union-Based and Time-Based SQLi attacks.
+You do not need to supply any inputs.
+It generates static, vendor-neutral, wordlist with escape characters for SQL language 'where' criteria and it is applicable for Mysql, Mssql, Oracle, Mariadb, PostgreSQL, etc.

 <img width="1000" alt="SQL Injection wordlist" src="https://user-images.githubusercontent.com/50321735/152051426-d42cf034-3fe5-4221-9ec7-570c5f0249a8.png"><br/><br/>